temperlang/temperlang-blog/posts/stretching.md

 so in a way that is both efficient and sensible to the working programmer, we need to first disentangle some semantic yarn.

+*Generically Speaking* talks about generic operations.
+Some languages don’t distinguish between strings and integers at runtime (Perl, PHP), others between integers and floats (JavaScript, Lua and many others).
+How can we translate a simple, generic *minimum* function so that it performs string comparison given strings and numeric comparison given ints?
+How can we do this while keeping code size small for languages like JavaScript where code is sent over the network?

 *When Words Collide* deals with naming collisions.
 Languages have subtly (and grossly) different approaches to naming style, overloading, overriding, masking, keyword reservation.
 What can one do when the perfect name for a function in one language is forbidden in another?

-*Generically Speaking* talks about generic operations.
-Some languages don’t distinguish between strings and integers at runtime (Perl, PHP), others between integers and floats (JavaScript, Lua and many others).
-How can we translate a simple, generic *minimum* function so that it uses a lexicographic string comparison given strings and a numeric comparison given ints?
-How can we do this without expanding code size (as monomorphization tends to) for languages like JavaScript where code has to be sent over the wire?

 *Well, I Never!, But When I Do* discusses bottom types.
 Some languages have a type that conveys “expressions of this type never produce a